ESSENTIALS

 There’s more useful guidance on choosing a name and your legal requirements here.

-3. Check you’re meeting regulatory requirements
+3. Check you're meeting the regulations

 For example, a new food start-up might need licences to sell alcohol, put tables and chairs on the pavement and display advertising signs on the street.